Ebrington and the Foxcote Estate

 Further Information and Other Local Ideas

 The village of Mickleton is located just to the north west of the estate.
 The Mickleton Walk starts from the village and visits Kiftsgate Gardens, Hidcote Gardens and Chipping Campden.
-Honeybourne with its timber framed buildings and 13th century thatched pub is also in this area.
+Bretforton and Honeybourne with its timber framed buildings and 13th century thatched pub is also in this area.

 Less than a mile to the south of Chipping Campden there's the neighbouring village of Broad Campden where you'll find the 18th century pub known as the 'local' of Father Brown, the crime-solving priest who stars in the BBC drama filmed in the Cotswolds.